PROJECT TIMELINE

 Lead-based paint: Large amounts of lead-based paint were found on walls, ceilings, doors, and window components.
 Poor condition and deterioration has led to flaking paint scattered throughout the buildings and outside surfaces.

 Unknown drum contents: Multiple areas of unlabeled drums are present across the site.
 Many of the drums are in poor condition.
 Assessed drums contain oxidizers, flammables, combustibles and non-combustibles.
 Drums unable to be assessed present unknown hazards.
-Over 50 55 gallon drums and contents were removed in 2018.
+Over 50 55 gallon drums were removed in 2018.

 Other contaminants: Various metals, PCBs, petroleum hydrocarbons, and other known carcinogens were identified in soils, bank sediments, coal-ash piles, and groundwater.
 While much of this contamination was present is low concentrations and mainly in shallow and surface soils, exposure risks via skin contact, inhalation, and ingestion are present for anyone accessing the site.
+Nearly 800 tires, 186 cubic yards of wood debris, 44 tons of scrap metal, 4 structures, and other appliances, vehicles, furniture, and waste items were removed in 2024.